supermemo-wiki/SuperMemoAssistant.Wiki/docs/qs-backup-setup.md

 For our purpose, **git** will be our mean to:
 - Create versions of our collection (*\"checkpoints\"*).
-- Upload our work to a safe\*, remote place.
+- Upload\* our work to a safe\*\*, remote place.
 - *(Bonus)* Synchronize our work between devices.

+\*: GitHub has a 1GB limit on free private repositories.
-\*: *Although GitHub can be considered fairly reliable, we highly recommend that you implement a solution to encrypt your collection.
+\*\*: *Although GitHub can be considered fairly reliable, we highly recommend that you implement a solution to encrypt your collection.
 This is, after all, a way to your most inner thoughts.*

 #### Installing & Setting up Git with GitHub